Sean Murray (footballer, born 1993)

-Sean Michael Murray (born 11 October 1993) is a professional association footballer who plays as a midfielder for NIFL Premiership club Glentoran.
+Sean Michael Murray (born 11 October 1993) is a professional footballer who plays as a midfielder for League of Ireland First Division club Cork City.

 He progressed through the academy at Watford from the age of nine, and broke into the first-team in April 2011.
 He went on to make 85 first-team appearances for the club before being loaned to Wigan Athletic early in the 2015–16 season.
 He left Watford at the end of the season to join Swindon Town and then joined Colchester United in January 2017.
 He left Colchester in summer 2018 and joined Danish Superliga side Vejle Boldklub.
 In February 2019 he left Vejle Boldklub to sign for Irish side Dundalk.

 Murray has represented the Republic of Ireland at under-17, under-19 and under-21 levels.